indonesian passport countries visas 2

 Indonesian Passport: Countries and Visas

-Planning a trip overseas requires a bit of preparation, and one key thing to sort out is your travel documents - ie. your visa and passport.
+Planning a trip overseas requires a bit of preparation, and one key thing to sort out is your travel documents - ie, your visa and passport.

 Like most citizens of the world, Indonesian citizens generally need a visa to travel abroad unless they are travelling to a country with a visa exemption agreement with Indonesia.
 The specific visa requirements depend on the destination country, the purpose of the visit (tourism, business, study, etc.), and the duration of stay.